pbutarbutar/telkom-case/Docker-explain/Explain.md

 LISTEN 80

-#Should changed like below using go mod,
+#Should changed use go mod like below

 FROM golang
 ADD . /go/src/github.com/telkomdev/indihome/backend